hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyfun.md

     return value_list
 ```

-With the newly defined flexibility of the `feet_to_meter` let's test some different conversion factors:
+With the newly defined flexibility of the `feet_to_meter` let's test some different conversion factors ([download the function](https://raw.githubusercontent.com/hydro-informatics/material-py-codes/master/fun/converter.py)):

 ```python